Viewing: What » Ethos.

 And of course, you have to have fun doing what you're doing… in a relatively natural and satisfying way that respects others and doesn't require working crushing hours just to add zeros to a bank balance.

-I don't 'sell' or do chest-besting show-of-strength stuff… for me business isn't a process of persuasion, but reaching those with whom there's natural affinity.
+In choosing to understate, I don't 'sell' or do chest-besting show-of-strength stuff… for me business isn't a process of persuasion, it's authentically reaching those with whom there's natural affinity.

 Emphatically rejecting unspirited and ethically-compromised enterprise which simply exploits without putting anything back… I like to be friendly, collaborate rather than compete, and charge less than I could.